upenn-embedded/omnibot.github.io/README.md

 The IMU went well in controlling the direction of the robot's motion.
 It was able to distinguish each direction smoothly without confusion.
 The ultrasensor is also detecting object accurately without making annoying unwanted noises.
 Since we carefully assign the timers to motors and ultrasonic sensors and that the SPI communication did not require a timer, no integration conflict happened for the timers.
 Some pins had to be adjusted during integration, but eventually, we're able to utilize the correct PWM pins and GPIO pins correctly.
 The power manaagement for the robot (6V) battery was really successfully, since we didn't need to recharge it for the entirely of our project, which proves its durability.

+Aside from that, the initial mechanical part in designing the robot's structure is also pretty successful since it's very steady when we're testing the robot, and the support for the ultrasonic sensor press-fit well wihout ever falling.

 #### 3. What accomplishments are you proud of?

 Our motors are able to transition very smoothly and react fairly between changes in directions.
 A big part of this was implementing *direction states* in the code.
 Initially, the motors would "think" every second and decide what direction they would move in.
 However, after implementing states, if the direction is the same, then the motors will continue to move in the same direction without stopping.
 This resulted in better transitions between different direction states as well as more control of the robot.
 Additionally, the given that it is a 3-wheel omnidrive robot, it is able to move left and right well.
 We implemented a drift_correction function that corrects for drift if it detects that the robot is moving left or right.
 This lets the robot move successfully to the left or right without making a circle.

 #### 4. What did you learn/gain from this experience?

+From this experience, we learned how to integrate multiple hardware subsystems into an integrated embedded system.
+It also helped us learn how each individual parts might interact in unexpected ways when combined.
+We gained how import UART debugging is. the feather SPI communication has been quite a big issue for us, since the high and low bits tend to mess around with each other, which output us completely random results on the serial monitor.
+Then, we print our the feather V2, S2 output and the signal that atmega's receiving separatingly on both arduino and MPLab.
+We also printed low and high bits separately and figured out the issue.
+We also learned how to structure data packets between two ESP32 Feather S2 boards.

+We also learn more about the control and kinematics of three-wheel motion control.
+The robot is symmetric moving forward/backward, hence motion control is quite straightforward.
+However, for left and right motion, we implemented a drift motion of the third wheel that compensates for the error in motion.
+We also read some literature about kinematics of three wheel motion and its vector applications with encoders, but the algorithm is too complicated under the timeline, hence we'll plan to implement that for future explorations.

+We also learned that integration was a very important step.
+Although all stages worked well separately, putting them all together usually produces unexpected behaviors.
+For instance, UART would crash the entire motor motion setup program, so that we have to test print statements and motions separately.
+But overall, we learn how to manage PWM signals, especially when dealing with multiple timer; the I2C and SPI communication between IMU, feather, and ATmega; using ADC pins and GPIO pins; using UART for debugging and verfication for separate stages etc.

 ##### 5. Did you have to change your approach?